arduino/docs-content/content/hardware/03.nano/boards/nano-rp2040-connect/tutorials/rp2040-ble-device-to-device/rp2040-ble-device-to-device.md

 ## Conclusion

 In this tutorial, we have created a simple device-to-device application over Bluetooth®.
 We set up a **peripheral device** with a button, and used the built-in RGB on the **central device**.
-With this, we can simply turn ON and OFF the LED using BLE, with the same button.
+With this, we can simply turn ON and OFF the LED using Bluetooth® Low Energy, with the same button.